 Where Social Media Meets E-Commerce = Social Commerce

 As you likely already know, China is the world’s largest market for E-commerce.
 Don’t believe it?
 Goldman Sachs predicted that China’s total E-commerce market will reach over USD $1.7 Trillion by 2020.
 Contrast this with the United States where the market is only expected to reach USD $684 billion by 2020 according to E-marketer.
+Behind this rise are the popularity of social commerce shopping apps in China.

 Social Commerce by its nature is a social media platform that offers an e-commerce experience within the platform.
 Western platforms that include this feature are Facebook, Pinterest, and Instagram.
 However, none of the Western platforms have seen the levels of success that have been seen in China as of yet.